 - Therefore, your data will be sorted by their last names.
 Now to combine them to give regular shape follow the steps.

 - Type this formula to keep only the First Name.

 - In cell C12, the RIGHT function provides the value from the B12 cell with the number of characters left from applying the SEARCH function after space.

 - Type the following formula to keep the Last Name.

 - Finally, just combine both cells with the following formula.

-- Therefore, in below image you can see the sorted data by their last names.
+- Therefore, in the below image, you can see the sorted data by their last names.

-Related Content: How to Sort by Last Name in Excel (4 Methods)
+- How to Sort by Date in Excel

 To conclude, I hope this tutorial has shown you how to sort by name in Excel using the Sort & Filter command and applying formulas.
 All of these strategies should be taught to your data and used to it.
 Look over the practice book and put what you’ve learned to use.
 We are willing to reimburse programs like this because of your support.